TataKKKL/MeritPath/README.md

 # EB1_scripts
 In this repo, I share my scripts for Extraordinary Ability Green Card (EB-1A/EB-1B) applications.

 One important step of the EB-1A and EB-1B application process is obtaining recommendation letters from independent recommenders—people you don't know personally and have never coauthored papers with.
 While some people attend conferences to connect with potential recommenders, I chose to reach out directly to researchers who have cited my papers by sending cold emails requesting recommendation letters.
 To get started, you need to compile a list of potential recommenders and gather content for your cold email outreach.
 Here, I would like to share some scripts I used for this process.
 I would like to share my cold call statistics: I sent 94 cold call emails for my EB-1A application.
 Eight researchers rejected my requests, nine researchers accepted them, and the remaining 77 researchers did not reply.
 I lost the detailed cold call statistics for my EB-1B application since I was using my work email.

+The next step involves preparing a detailed petition letter that showcases your research accomplishments.

 ## Step 1: Find my citers